Clare Hall, Cambridge: Presidents

-Professor C. Alan Short, Fellow and Vice-President of Clare Hall, became the ninth President of Clare Hall from 1st August 2020.
-He is the Professor of Architecture (1970) of the University of Cambridge.
+Professor C. Alan Short became the ninth President of Clare Hall from 1 August 2020.
+He is the Professor of Architecture of the University of Cambridge.

 Fellows

 The late Lord Ashby was elected as the first honorary fellow of Clare Hall in 1975, on his retirement from the Mastership of Clare College.

 Present honorary fellows include two former visiting fellows, Kim Dae-Jung, former President of the Republic of Korea and Nobel Peace Prize winner in 2000, and Lee Bollinger, who later became President of the University of Michigan and Columbia University.
 They also include the retired presidents of the College, together with Ralph Erskine, architect of the early buildings, and Richard Eden, one of the founding fellows.

 Clare Hall has a strong tradition in theoretical physics.
 Brian Pippard, its first President, was Cavendish Professor of Physics.
 Notable current fellows include Michael Green, former Lucasian Professor of Mathematics; John D. Barrow, a Templeton Prize laureate; and Stephen Toope, Vice-Chancellor of the University from 2017.
 Notable past fellows include David J. Thouless, winner of a 2016 Nobel Prize in Physics; Ivar Giaever, winner of a 1973 Nobel Prize in Physics; Stephen Adler, permanent faculty at the Institute for Advanced Study; Michael R. Douglas of Stony Brook University; J. David Jackson of the University of California, Berkeley.
 Other American academics who were past fellows include Andreas Acrivos (fluid dynamics) of Stanford, Leila Ahmed (divinity) of Harvard, David Epel (marine biology) of Stanford.